foxmadnes/tricky-multiplayer-plus/readme.txt

 TRICKY MULTIPLAYER PLUS - 1.0
 This is a BepInEx mod of Tricky Towers.
-To Install, unzip the mod into your tricky towers install location to the BepInEx folder is alongside the TrickyTowers.exe file.
+To Install, unzip a mod release zip into your tricky towers install location to the BepInEx folder is alongside the TrickyTowers.exe file.

 This mod was developed on Windows and likely will only work on Windows for now.
+I developed this for me and my friends, so the code could probably use cleanup.